CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The following key is `targets`.
 In case of the Cosmonaut application we are setting three targets.
 One for the app itself, one for unit tests and finally one for ui tests.
 Each key sets the name of the target and then describes it with `type`, `platform`, `dependencies` and other parameters xcodegen supports.

-Last but not least, let us have a look at the dependencies.
+Next, let us have a look at the dependencies.
 ```yaml
 dependencies:
   # Domains